Things to Do at Church of the Holy Sepulchre

 Opening Hours

-Open daily 4:00 AM - 8:00 PM (winter) or 4:00 AM - 9:00 PM (summer).
-Hours may vary during religious holidays and ceremonies.
+Daily 4:00 AM - 8:00 PM (summer), 4:00 AM - 7:00 PM (winter).
+Hours may vary during religious holidays and ceremonies

 Tickets & Pricing

 Free admission.
-No tickets required, but donations are welcomed.
+No tickets required, but donations are welcomed

 Best Time to Visit

-Early morning (5:00-8:00 AM) or late afternoon (6:00-7:00 PM) to avoid crowds.
-Weekdays are generally less crowded than weekends.
+Early morning (5:00-7:00 AM) or late afternoon (5:00-7:00 PM) to avoid crowds.
+Weekdays are generally less crowded than weekends

 Suggested Duration